lourencopassos/warren-code-challenge/README.md

 - `TODO` Use the backend ready pagination in the frontend
 - `TODO` Transaction status and approvation flow (_pending_, _completed_, _canceled_)

+## 🏃‍♂️ How to run this application

+1. `git clone` to download the repository;
+2. `cd api && npm install && npm run start` to install the backend dependencies;
+3. `cd .. && cd web && npm install && npm run start` to install the front dependencies.
+For a better experience, use the split terminal
+3. `cd api && npm run start` to run the project locally;
+For running in the Docker: `cd api && docker-compose up` (For the data better experience, use the cloud database)

 #### 👋🏽 How to reach me

 Lourenço Passos | Fullstack Software Engineer | lo.passos93@gmail.com | 55-51-996106010